 We found Security Master correctly stepped in to restrict access to our selected apps, allowing us in when we entered our PIN.
 This should be easy enough to remember as there's only one, but Security Master also allows users to specify a security question (what's your favourite movie, mother's name, father's name, where did you go to school, and so on) which enables resetting the PIN later if you forget it.

-The Junk File tool found 438MB of leftover data which could be safely deleted.
-That wasn't bad for a relatively clean device, but when we ran CCleaner for a comparison it found 702MB of junk.
+The Junk File tool found 234MB of leftover data which could be safely deleted.
+That wasn't bad for a relatively clean device, but when we ran CCleaner for a comparison it found 766MB of junk.

-The Battery Saver has a similarly basic approach, analysing power use and recommending that you hibernate the most power-hungry apps.
-It doesn't appear to be very different to the myriad of similar apps, but should still help to improve your battery life.
+The Battery Saver also got off to a poor start, warning us that our battery was 'draining fast', even though the device was on charge.
+It then analysed power use and recommended hibernating our most power-hungry apps (unlike CPU Cooler, it recognises apps which are essential and should be left running.)
+Battery Cooler doesn't appear to be very different to the myriad of similar apps, but should still help to improve your battery life.

 The Notification Cleaner says it will remove trash notifications, but there's no information on how it decides what to remove, and no control over what happens (you can't say 'remove this but keep that'.)

-The SafeConnect VPN connected us quickly to a local UK server.
-Speeds were very inconsistent, though, sometimes ranging from 500Kbps to 17Mbps during the same test.
-The 200MB daily allowance is also too limited to be of much use, and upgrading to the Premium edition to get unlimited VPN is too expensive.
+The SafeConnect VPN connected us quickly to our nearest server (UK).
+Our speeds were reasonable at 25-35Mbps, but the 200MB daily allowance is too limited to be of much use, and upgrading to the Premium edition to get unlimited VPN is too expensive.
 You can get unlimited VPN elsewhere for free, or subscribing to a specialist VPN provider would get you a better quality of service which you could use on more devices.

 Finally, a Safe Browsing feature combines some of the other tools to lock your browser screen, encrypt your internet connection via a VPN and clear your browsing history after a session.
 We suspect Chrome's incognito mode would deliver the core privacy you need and be much simpler to use, but the feature may still be useful to some.